laroyo/watsonc/dataproc/README.md

 ## Overview

+* Pre-requisites:
+  * R environment installed (How to install it: Linux apt-get or package manager of your choice, Windows: [See here](http://cran.r-project.org/bin/windows/base/)).
+  * Install the XLConnect library for R (wrapper for R/W operations in Excel files).
+    * To install it: open R shell and type install.packages('XLConnect')
+    * On certain environments it might be necessary to update the XLConnectJars library to a newer version.
+To do so, type install.packages('XLConnectJars')
+  * Install the lsa library for R (Weka library for working with vectors (cosine) ).
+    * Possible dependencies: RWeka

 * Library files:
-  * [simplify.R](https://github.com/laroyo/watsonc/blob/master/dataproc/simplify.R) : preprocess raw data and create analysis structures.
+  * [simplify.R](https://github.com/laroyo/watsonc/blob/master/dataproc/lib/simplify.R) : preprocess raw data and create analysis structures.
 Also contains environmental variables.
-  * [measures.R](https://github.com/laroyo/watsonc/blob/master/dataproc/measures.R) : functions for calculating pre-difined measures over the data.
+  * [measures.R](https://github.com/laroyo/watsonc/blob/master/dataproc/lib/measures.R) : functions for calculating pre-difined measures over the data.
-  * [filters.R](https://github.com/laroyo/watsonc/blob/master/dataproc/filters.R) : functions to filter and discard items based on certain criteria/values.
+  * [filters.R](https://github.com/laroyo/watsonc/blob/master/dataproc/lib/filters.R) : functions to filter and discard items based on certain criteria/values.
+  * [output.R](https://github.com/laroyo/watsonc/blob/master/dataproc/lib/output.R) : auxiliary functions to generate output files (only excel, so far)

 * Examples:
   *  [cflower.R](https://github.com/laroyo/watsonc/blob/master/dataproc/cflower.R):  read a result file from Crowdflower (containing the results of a job on CSV file), and generate contingency tables for (sentence,relation) and (workers,relation).
 See [Example 1](https://github.com/laroyo/watsonc/wiki/Example-1:-Transform-raw-data-and-apply-basic-measures)